Gaysweek

-Gaysweek was an American weekly gay and lesbian newspaper based in New York City printed from 1977 until 1979.
-Considered the city's first mainstream weekly lesbian and gay newspaper, it was founded by Alan Bell in 1977 as an 8-page single-color tabloid and finished its run in 1979 as a 24-page two-color publication.
-It featured articles, letter, art and poetry.
-It was, at the time, only one of three weekly publications geared towards gay people.
-It was also the first mainstream gay publication published by an African-American (Alan Bell).
+Gaysweek was an American weekly gay and lesbian newspaper published in New York City from 1977 to 1979.
+Considered the city's first mainstream weekly lesbian and gay newspaper, it was, at the time, one of only three weekly publications serving gay readers at the time.

-Background
+History

+Gaysweek was founded by Alan Bell in 1977 and was the first mainstream gay publication founded and published by an African-American.
+In addition to news coverage, the newspaper featured interviews, reviews, fiction, poetry, gossip, entertainment listings, regular columns, and community calendars.

-Gaysweek was New York City's first mainstream weekly lesbian and gay newspaper.
-It was founded by Alan Bell in 1977.
-Gaysweek began as an 8-page single-color tabloid and when it ceased publication in 1979 after 104 issues, it had grown to a 24-page two-color publication.
-Its monthly arts supplement, Gaysweek Arts and Letters, was edited by Byrne Fone.
-During its run, it was one of only three gay weeklies in the world and the only mainstream gay publication owned by an African-American.
-A portion of Gaysweek archives are housed at Cornell University Library, Division of Rare and Manuscript Collections.
+Gaysweek began as an eight-page, single-color tabloid and grew into a 24-page, two-color publication during its 114-issue run.
+Its monthly arts supplement, Gaysweek Arts and Letters, was edited by Byrne Fone and Richard Hall.

 Although it was eventually granted, Gaysweeks application to the U.S. Patent and Trademark Office for registration of the Gaysweek trademark, was opposed by Newsweek, Inc. because, according to attorneys for the publication, they are similar "both phonetically and in appearance."
 Newsweek later sued Gaysweek for trademark infringement.